MarkBind/markbind/docs/devGuide/development/migratingToTypeScript.md

 5. Save and close the text editor.
 This will replace the second commit with the updated changes.

 <box type="warning">
-It's important to note that amending a commit changes its commit hash, which means that if you've already pushed the original commit to a remote repository, you'll need to force push your changes.
+Amending a commit changes its commit hash, which means that if you've already pushed the original commit to a remote repository, you'll need to force push your changes.
 </box>

 ##### Scenario 2 - you have 3 commits and want to make it into 2 commits: